-Gardening without soil is fast becoming a trend amongst urban dwellers as well as prepping and homesteading enthusiasts and for good reason.
-When I first heard about the concept of hydroponics, the first thing that came to my mind was how cool would it be to be able to grow plants indoors without needing soil in case SHTF happens.
+Gardening without soil is fast becoming a trend among urban dwellers as well as prepping and homesteading enthusiasts and for good reason.
+When I heard about the concept of hydroponics, the first thing that came to my mind was how cool would it be to be able to grow plants indoors without needing soil in case SHTF happens.

 Aside from being so innovative and ‘advanced’, one of the things I like about hydroponics is how beautiful it is.
 I’m not kidding.
-Seeing a plant growing like its suspended in mid-air in clear bottles is so beautiful, you might even think of doing it just for aesthetic purposes.
+Seeing a plant growing like its suspended in mid-air in clear bottles is so beautiful!
+You might even think of doing it just for aesthetic purposes.

 What is Hydroponics?